 The Sussex Inshore Fisheries and Conservation Authority is one of ten IFCAs around the coast of England which manage sea fisheries resources and the marine environment from mean high water out to six nautical miles.
 We have powers under the Marine and Coastal Access Act 2009 to write and enforce our own byelaws in our own districts to manage the exploitation of sea fisheries resources, including within Marine Conservation Zones.
 We came into force in April 2011, replacing our predecessors the Sea Fisheries Committees.

-The Sussex IFCA governing committee consists of members of West Sussex, East Sussex and Brighton & Hove councils, persons appointed by the MMO, and the Marine Management Organisation, Environment Agency and Natural England.
-The appointed members of the authority must comprise of those acquainted with the needs and opinions of the fishing community of the district, and those with knowledge of, or expertise in, marine environmental matters.
+Like all IFCAs, the Sussex IFCA has a governing committee .
+Ours consists of members from West Sussex, East Sussex and Brighton & Hove councils, the Marine Management Organisation (MMO), Environment Agency, Natural England and stakeholders appointed by the MMO.
+The appointed members of the Authority are acquainted with the needs and opinions of the fishing community of the district and have knowledge of, or expertise in, marine environmental matters.

 - Seek to ensure that the exploitation of sea fisheries resources is carried out in a sustainable way

 - Seek to balance the social and economic benefits of exploiting the sea fisheries resources of the district with the need to protect the marine environment from, or promote its recovery from, the effects of such exploitation